Samizo-AITL/Edusemi-Plus/archive/legacy/psram_2001/yield_recovery.md

 ---
-title: "Yield Recovery and Countermeasures in VSRAM"
+title: "Yield Recovery and Countermeasures in PSRAM"
 layout: default
 ---

-# Yield Recovery and Countermeasures in VSRAM
+# Yield Recovery and Countermeasures in PSRAM

 ## Background

-VSRAM was developed in 2001 by reusing a 0.25 µm DRAM process to address the emerging mobile phone market, which demanded **low power consumption, long refresh intervals, and guaranteed high-temperature operation up to 90 °C**.
+PSRAM was developed in 2001 by reusing a 0.25 µm DRAM process to address the emerging mobile phone market, which demanded **low power consumption, long refresh intervals, and guaranteed high-temperature operation up to 90 °C**.